Frequently Asked Questions

 At this time Orion supports about 70% of Web Extensions

-APIs and we are adding more support with each day.
+APIs and we are adding more with each day.

-We also built advanced features that allow you to control
+On top of that, we built advanced security features that allow you to control

-what each extension can do beyond what Chrome and
+what each extension can do, giving the user control that goes beyond what Chrome and

 Wait, are you saying I can run uBlock Origin and